South Station Bus Terminal: Expansion

 Hines and Gemdale Properties revived the project in 2016.
 Revised plans released that July enlarged the bus terminal expansion to 106000 sqft.
 The number of additional bus berths was reduced from 16 to 12 to accommodate structural columns.
 At that point, the developers expected the South Station Tower, the bus terminal expansion, and the first portion of parking garage expansion to begin construction in 2017 and open in 2021.
 The Boston Planning & Development Agency (BPDA), successor to the BRA, approved the project in December 2016.

 Gemdale sold its interest to APG Asset Management and Dune Real Estate Partners in 2019.
 The new consortium purchased the site from the BPDA that year.
 They also received approvals from several agencies in 2019, including MBTA approval of the bus terminal plans.
 Construction began in January 2020.
 The bus terminal expansion was planned for completion in July 2022, followed by the remainder of the project in June 2024.
 Construction was delayed by the COVID-19 pandemic; by November 2022, completion had been delayed by about a year.
 The steel frame of the bus terminal was complete by that time and concrete decks were being poured.
 The expansion opened on November 4, 2025.
-However, the direct entrance from the South Station platforms did not open at that time.
+However, the direct entrance from the South Station platforms did not open until April 13, 2026.